If you don't see the answer here...email us at firstname.lastname@example.org

 Do I need to bring a chair to the Levee?

-We suggest you bring a lawn chair to the Levee on Saturday afternoon and the Session Sunday night as well as the Thursday night event.
+We suggest you bring a lawn chair to the Levee events just in case you want to stake your own spot.
 It's summer so you should always have a lawn chair right?
 See details on the ticketing page for each event.

 What about parking?